 To begin, preheat your oven to 400 °F.

 Spray a rimmed baking sheet lightly with non-stick cooking spray.
 Place the chicken breasts on it and season on both sides with salt and pepper.

-Top the chicken with about two heaping tablespoons of pesto and spread out evenly.
-Make sure all surface areas are covered.
+Top the breasts with plenty of pesto and ensure all surface areas are covered.

 Next, pile on the mozzarella cheese and cover the top of the breasts entirely.